Preconception planning: Is your body ready for pregnancy?

 However, it'll be somewhat easier to estimate when you ovulated and when your baby is due if you have at least one normal period before conceiving.
 If you plan to wait a few months, use condoms while your menstrual cycle gets back to normal.

 If you've been using certain types of long-term birth control, such as progestin injections, your return to fertility might take somewhat longer.
-Still, 50 percent of women who discontinue progestin injections to become pregnant conceive within 10 months after the last shot.
+Still, 50% of women who discontinue progestin injections to become pregnant conceive within 10 months after the last shot.

 Are your vaccines current?

 Infections such as chickenpox (varicella) and German measles (rubella) can be dangerous for an unborn baby.
-If your immunizations aren't complete or you're not sure if you're immune to certain infections, your preconception care might include blood tests to check for immunity or one or more vaccines — preferably at least one month before you try to conceive.
+If your vaccinations aren't complete or you're not sure if you're immune to certain infections, your preconception care might include blood tests to check for immunity or one or more vaccinations — preferably at least one month before you try to conceive.

 Do you have any chronic medical conditions?

-If you are obese or have a chronic medical condition — such as diabetes, asthma or high blood pressure — make sure it's under control before you conceive.
+If you have a chronic medical condition — such as diabetes, asthma or high blood pressure — make sure it's under control before you conceive.
 In some cases, your health care provider might recommend adjusting your medication or other treatments before pregnancy.
-Your health care provider also will explain any special care you might need during pregnancy.
+Your health care provider will also explain any special care you might need during pregnancy.